jdhill-repo/raspiraw-bin/README.md

+# PLEASE NOTE ....
+DUE TO RECENT REVISIONS IN THE RASPIRAW SOURCE CODE, IT IS HIGHLY RECOMMENDED TO NOT USE THESE COMPILED BINARIES UNTIL THEY CAN BE UPDATED.
+PLEASE COMPILE FROM THE SOURCE AT https://github.com/6by9/raspiraw.

 # raspiraw-bin
 Raspiraw binaries

 Raspiraw-bin contains the pre-compiled raspiraw binaries for use with the INDI PiCamera driver.
-They were compiled on a Raspbberry PI 3 with the Raspbian OS from the source from https://github.com/6by9/raspiraw.
+They were compiled on a Raspberry PI 3 with the Raspbian OS from the source from https://github.com/6by9/raspiraw.
 Raspiraw-bin has been tested on both Rasbian and Mate (Astroberry) for the Raspberry Pi.

 ---------------------------------------------------------------------------------------------------------